turanct/bogl-me/README.md

 4. Compiling your blog
 ----------------------------------------

-Blogdown has to know three paths to compile your blog:
+Bogl has to know three paths to compile your blog:

 1. The `content` directory's path
 2. The `theme` directory's path